The Excelsior Scholarship

 Eligibility: Attend a New York State public institution.

-Tuition: The undergraduate in-state tuition charged to recipients of The Excelsior Scholarship cannot exceed the tuition rate for the 2016-17 academic year ($6,470).
+Tuition: The undergraduate in-state tuition charged to recipients of The Excelsior Scholarship cannot exceed the tuition rate for the 2018-19 academic year ($6,870) pending the approval from the SUNY Board of Trustees.

 Adjusted Gross Income (AGI) Thresholds: